AusClimateService/rba/README.md

 We are going to submit a data download request to rectify this, but in the meantime those models have not been processed.*

-For the FFDI (which requires pr, tasmax, hursmin, sfcWindmax), there is only one model at all that archived the required daily variables for at least five runs:
+For the FFDI (which requires pr, tasmax, hursmin, sfcWindmax), there is only one model that archived the required daily variables for at least five runs:
 - ACCESS-ESM1-5 (40)

 ### Spatial aggregation